scriptrdotio/howto/tutorials/endtoendapp1/README.md

 Our application requires the following to be implemented:

 1. Extract payload sent by the device
-2. Store the extracted payload (measurments) into the NoSQL data store
+2. Store the extracted payload (measurements) into the NoSQL data store
 3. Query the data store for the last 20 historical values of each measurement
 4. Publish the latest and the historical values to the dashboard
 5. Display the values in the dashboard